Registration for the 2017 Conference is now online. Register today before advance registration discounts end on September 25.

 CSTA annually partners with the California Department of Education to honor the California science teacher state finalists and recipients of the PAEMST.
 The PAEMST are the nation's highest honors for teachers of mathematics and science (including computer science).
 Awardees serve as models for their colleagues, inspiration to their communities, and leaders in the improvement of mathematics and science education.

-The 2017 California State Finalists will be announced this fall.
+The 2017 California State Finalists for Science are:

 View our twitter feed